How to Change Your Mindset for Growth

 The growth mindset isn’t about positive thinking or kidding yourself.
 It’s a recognition of how the brain really works – how new connections are being made all the time, new pathways forged, new memories stored.
 It means understanding that people aren’t born as great athletes or musicians or business gurus – they become that way through constantly challenging themselves to go a step further.

-How Can You Change Your Mindset?
+How Can You Change Your Mindset for Growth?

 It’s pretty obvious that a fixed mindset doesn’t serve you too well.
 It’s a hard habit to break, though – I know that I’m still tempted to see intelligence, creativity and even ability to focus as innate traits rather than things we can develop.